How I Transformed an Unused Walkway into a Thriving Grow Room

 "Thought you might like to see your hard work being put to use.
 Don't you just love it? 🤗 You are a rockstar."

 Oh my heart!
 The text made my whole week.
 It meant the world to me that she took the time to send me a photo and to know the “use” I designed for is working and being enjoyed!
+Also: Note to self: I need to additional shelf space for more because it was so popular!
 This was the photo she sent:

 Final Thoughts